Treats type 2 diabetes. Also used to help with weight loss in certain patients.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

-- If you miss a dose of this medicine, use it as soon as you remember.
+- Missed dose: If you miss a dose of this medicine, use it as soon as you remember.
 Then take your next daily dose as usual on the following day.
-Never take extra medicine to make up for a mixed dose.
-If you miss a dose of this medicine for 3 days or more, call your doctor to talk about how to restart your treatment.
+Never take extra medicine to make up for a missed dose.
+If you miss a dose for 3 days or more, call your doctor to talk about how to restart your treatment.

 - Store your new, unused medicine pen in the refrigerator, in the original carton, and protect it from light.
 Do not freeze this medicine, and do not use the medicine if it has been frozen.
 You may store the opened medicine pen in the refrigerator or at room temperature for 30 days.
-Throw away any unused medicine after 30 days.
+Throw away your used pen after 30 days, even if it still has medicine in it.
+Remove the needle from the pen before you store it.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.